LIVENlab/WindTrace_public/README.md

 WindTrace is a python open-source parametric life-cycle inventory model to create tailor-made inventories of onshore wind turbines and park fleets and assess their environmental impacts.

 ## Getting started
-To get ready to use WindTrace, you must first create a virtual environment using the yaml file provided.
+To get ready to use WindTrace, you must first create a virtual environment using the YAML file provided.
-WindTrace creates a Brightway2.5 project and a database within this project where all the inventories you create will be stored.
-Before you start, you must change the variables **PROJECT_NAME**, and **NEW_DB_NAME** in consts.py and choose the names that you wish.
+WindTrace creates a [Brightway2.5](https://github.com/brightway-lca/brightway25) project and a database within this project where all the inventories you create will be stored.
+Before you start, you must change the variables `PROJECT_NAME`, and `NEW_DB_NAME` in `consts.py` and choose the names that you wish.
-IMPORTANT: at the moment WindTrace only works with **Ecoinvent v3.9.1**.
+**IMPORTANT**: at the moment WindTrace only works with **Ecoinvent v3.9.1**.
 In consts.py, you must change the **SPOLD_FILES** variable and choose the route where you have the spold files of this Ecoinvent version stored in your computer.

-In case you don't want to create wind turbine inventories yourself, you can import into Brightway the database in the folder turbine_examples (https://github.com/LIVENlab/WindTrace_public/tree/main/turbine_examples), where **2.0 MW, 4.5 MW, 6.0 MW and 8.0 MW turbines with different characteristics are sampled**.
-As explained later, the individual turbines inventories are stored per unit of turbine under the code 'Park_name' + '_single_turbine'.
-The same inventories per kWh have the code 'Park_name' + '_turbine_kwh'.
-To know how the parameters where defined to create these inventories (the technical parameters of the turbine) you can check the comment in the 'Park_name' + '_single_turbine' inventory.
+In case you don't want to create wind turbine inventories yourself, you can import into Brightway the database in the folder [turbine_examples](https://github.com/LIVENlab/WindTrace_public/tree/main/turbine_examples), where **2.0 MW, 4.5 MW, 6.0 MW and 8.0 MW turbines with different characteristics are sampled**.
+As explained later, the individual turbines inventories are stored per unit of turbine under the code `'Park_name'` + `'_single_turbine'`.
+The same inventories per kWh have the code `'Park_name'` + `'_turbine_kwh'`.
+To know how the parameters where defined to create these inventories (the technical parameters of the turbine) you can check the comment in the `'Park_name'` + `'_single_turbine'` inventory.

 ## Parameters